jugechengzi/Rationalization-MCD/Readme.md

     if p.requires_grad == True:
       name3.append(idx)
       p.requires_grad = False
-: This is in train_util.py. we also do not use it, just delete it.
+: This is in train_util.py.
+We also do not use it, just delete it.